elmarmertens/ClarkGanicsMertensSPFfancharts/README.md

 The materials provided do not necessarily reflect the views of the Federal Reserve Bank of Cleveland, the Federal Reserve System, the Banco de España, the Deutsche Bundesbank, or the Eurosystem.

+A copy of this replication package is also maintained at https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts.

 ## Data files